sheldonrampton/chatgpt_api/README.md

 * completion_test.py: another very simple chat completion
 * embedding_gem_wiki: creates embeddings based on the first 10,000 articles in the GEM wiki (not the category: Wisconsin).
 * embedding_gem_wisconsin.py: Generates embeddings from the GEM wiki for the category "Wisconsin"
-* embedding_gem_wisconsin_simpledb.py: Generates embeddings from the GEM wiki for the category "Wisconsin," saves the embeddings in Pinecone, and saves the article segments in SimpleDB.
+* embedding_gem_wisconsin_sqlite.py: Generates embeddings from the GEM wiki for the category "Wisconsin," saves the embeddings in Pinecone, and saves the article segments in SQLite.
 * embedding_test.py: creates a very simple embedding based on a single client message.
 * flask_chatgpt.py: a simple proof-of-concept Flask app that uses the ChatGPT API to respond to users' requests.
 Uses files in the "static" and "templates" subdirectories
 * function_calling.py: creates a chat completion (without an assistant) that calls a couple of functions to retrieve the data needed for its answers.